julianeon/useful-python-scripts/README.md

 If you have a screenshot for example, you can use it to add a quick annotation at the bottom.

-As written, the script will append a small caption at the bottom of the image, using the text you enter, against a white background with black text.
+As written, the script will append a small caption at the bottom of the image, using the text you enter, in black text centered on a white background.

 Run it like this, for an example input image of input.png and output image of output.png: